suhock/php-dependency-injection/README.md

 refactoring, and static analysis by emphasizing factory methods and class constructors as the primary means of building complex dependencies.
-By design the framework can only resolve and inject `object` type dependencies and does not rely on configuration files for the container specification.
+By design the framework can only resolve and inject `object` type dependencies and does not rely on configuration files or arbitrary identifiers for the container specification.

 ```php
 $container = new FiveTwo\DependencyInjection\Container();